zmitchell/tinkering.xyz/content/optimization-story.md

 ## Problem description
 First let's describe the shape of my data.
 A complete configuration consists of:
-- a Hamiltonian (8x8 array)
+- A Hamiltonian (8x8 array)
-- the transition dipole moments (8x3 array, one row per molecule, one column each for x-, y-, and z-coordinates)
+- The transition dipole moments (8x3 array, one row per molecule, one column each for x-, y-, and z-coordinates)
-- the positions (same layout as the dipole moments).
+- The positions (same layout as the dipole moments).

 The number of configurations used to compute the spectrum can vary.
 Empirically determined configurations have been published and consist of a single configuration each.
 The simulations our collaborators are doing produce a single configuration per snapshot, and in this case I've been supplied with 100 snapshots.

 In order to calculate the absorption spectrum I first need to compute the [eigenvalues and eigenvectors](https://simple.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the Hamiltonian (this is also called [diagonalization](https://en.wikipedia.org/wiki/Diagonalizable_matrix#Diagonalization) of the Hamiltonian).

-Then I use those eigenvectors to compute *new* transition dipole moments that are weighted sums of the original dipole moments (the eigenvectors are essentially 1D arrays containing the weights).
+Those eigenvectors are used to compute *new* transition dipole moments that are weighted sums of the original dipole moments (the eigenvectors are essentially 1D arrays containing the weights).
 These are called "excitonic" transition dipole moments.

 From these excitonic transition dipole moments I calculate the "stick spectrum" for absorption and CD.
 We call this a stick spectrum because it just tells you the location and magnitude (and sign, in the case of CD) of each peak in the spectrum rather than the smooth continuous curve you would normally associate with a spectrum.

 From this stick spectrum we compute a "broadened" spectrum by placing a Gaussian (smooth bell curve) on top of each stick in the stick spectrum.
 If I have a single configuration, I'm done.
-If I have multiple configurations, I do this for each one and average them together.
+If I have multiple configurations, I do this for each one and average them.
+Once I've computed my spectra I minimize the error between the simulated and measured spectra.

-Once I have spectra I compute the differences between the computed and measured spectra and try to minimize this error.
-The parameters being fit are the small tweaks (shifts) to the diagonal elements of the Hamiltonian (the same shifts are applied to all configurations if there are multiple configurations).

 It's also worth going over my naming conventions.
 From looking at my code you'll see `ham` and `pigs` everywhere, and you may conclude from that that I have an unhealthy obsession with pork.
 This isn't true, in fact I'm a vegetarian.
 In reality `ham` is short for "Hamiltonian", and `pigs` is short for "pigments".
 A pigment is a light absorbing molecule (like a chlorophyll).
 Additionally, the mathematical symbol for a dipole moment is the Greek letter "mu", so `mus` is the array of dipole moments.
 The letter `r` is used to denote position, so `rs` is an array of positions.
 The snapshot files containing the Hamiltonian, dipole moments, and positions are named `conf*.csv`, so I call this collection of information a `conf`.

 The code I use to run these simulations can be found here: [savikhin-lab/fmo_analysis](https://github.com/savikhin-lab/fmo_analysis).

 ## Finding the bottleneck
-The first step when optimizing anything is finding out which part is slow.
-It was pretty obvious that the 100-conf fits were the ones taking a long time.
+The first step in optimization is measuring to find out which part is slow.
 Computing spectra for multiple confs just computes individual spectra in a loop, so I decided to profile a fit of a single conf.

-When it comes to Python one of my go-to tools is [py-spy](https://github.com/benfred/py-spy). `py-spy` is a sampling profiler, meaning that it periodically pauses your program, records the call stack, then compiles the results into a [flamegraph](https://www.brendangregg.com/flamegraphs.html) so that you can see in which functions your program is spending the most time.
+When it comes to Python one of my go-to tools is [py-spy](https://github.com/benfred/py-spy), a sampling profiler for Python.
 I ran `py-spy` on my `fit_shifts.py` script and this what it looked like:
 ![flamegraph of the fitting program](/images/fmo_analysis_fitting_single_flamegraph.svg)

 This is the important part:
 - 87.5% `make_stick_spectrum`
 - 10% `make_broadened_spectrum`

 The takeaway here is that `make_stick_spectrum` dominates the execution time.
 Note that this is *after* I made some optimizations several weeks ago.

 {% details(summary="Aside: sometimes NumPy is slow!") %}
 It turns out that NumPy's cross product function `np.cross` is very slow for small arrays, 10x slower than computing it manually: